ObjectModules/deploy/Mapping.md

 ##Routines

-As we have named this project as '_[[The HYIP Project|https://github.com/hyip]]_', we would like invite you to visit our [*blog page*](https://tophyipmonitor.wordpress.com/hyip-world/) that describe in general of what we want to achieve.
+As we have named this project as _[['The HYIP Project'|https://github.com/hyip]]_, we would like invite you to visit our [*blog page*](https://tophyipmonitor.wordpress.com/hyip-world/) that describe in general of what we want to achieve.

 To achieve on what we have planned there shall be a process involved.
 Every process from an input to became the output will need an entry and exit points